|NEXT||HOME||BACK TO BLOG|

 The one event around which this vacation was based was a house concert that Andrew had arranged for me on this day.
 Well, that's perhaps an overstatement.
 I'd been wanting to see some of the sites on our itinerary for most of my life.
 But Andrew's offer was what got me off my duff and actually take this trip.

 They launched Catalina Concerts this past Spring with a show by songwriter Jack Williams.
-Their neighborhood is a large 50+ development with a strong sense of community spirit.
+Their neighborhood is a large development of 50+-year-old adults, both retired and working, with a strong sense of community spirit.
 It's also located about 45 minutes' drive outside Tucson proper, which means that it is rather isolated from any live music or other cultural activity.
 And the Hines', being a sociable and affable couple, quickly developed a large group of local friends, who were most happy to attend the productions of their neighborhood impresario.
-So the series started with a bang, and routinely drew large crowds.
+So the series started with a bang, and then continued to draw large crowds.

 It didn't hurt that their experience with the Folk Project exposed them to some of the finest performers in the acoustic music field, so they were able to deliver some knockout shows.
 It also didn't hurt that they knew how to throw a party.
 From the crack of dawn, they were busy cleaning the house, preparing food, moving furniture, setting up a sound system, posting signs about with information on where the bathrooms were, and the like.
 They even hired a handyman for some of the heavy lifting, which Andrew couldn't do as was his custom due to his recent foot surgery.
 I pretty much kept out of their way, or helped where I could.